smxi/acxi/README.txt

 * SHN -> FLAC conversion requires the codec 'shorten' and ffmpeg.

+* --analyze, --duplicates, and --ffps require metaflac.

+* --analyze, -Xq if input type not flac, or flac + --ffprobe, require ffprobe.

 * --autotag requires metaflac plus a specially formatted auto.tag file placed inside each album/collection directory.

-* --image, --remove-images require metaflac.

 * --checksum/--checksum-delete checksum generation require metaflac and md5sum
 (or a comparable md5 generating command line utility).

 * --checksum-verify requires md5sum (or comparable tool) and flac.

-* --analyze, --duplicates, and --ffps require metaflac.
+* --image, --remove-images require metaflac.

-* --analyze, -Xq if input type not flac, or flac + --ffprobe, require ffprobe.
+* --infofix v requires flac.

 * -U self updater requires curl, and valid paths for currently installed acxi and acxi.1 man page.
 Will not update if both acxi and acxi.1 are not present on your system, and correct paths set.